Dance Courses

 Instructors: Dyane Harvey-Salaam

-A studio course introducing students to American dance aesthetics and practices, with a focus on how its evolution has been influenced by African American choreographers and dancers.
-An ongoing study of movement practices from traditional African dances and those of the African diaspora, touching on American jazz dance, modern dance, and American ballet.
+A studio course introducing students to African dance practices and aesthetics, with a focus on how its evolution has influenced American and African American culture, choreographers, and dancers.
+An ongoing study of movement practices from traditional African dances and those of the African Diaspora, touching on American jazz dance, modern dance, and American ballet.
+Studio work will be complemented by readings, video viewings, guest speakers, and dance studies.
+Coursework will require cultural analysis to examine how people interpret meaning within and across cultures.

 Introduction to Contemporary Dance